abraia/abraia-multiple/README.md

 set ABRAIA_KEY=user_key
 ```

-## Object detection

-### Load and run a custom model
+## Load and run custom models

-You can easily train your custom models from [DeepLab](https://abraia.me/deeplab/), and run then later from the edge.
+Annotate your images and train a state-of-the-art model for classification, detection, or segmentation using [DeepLab](https://abraia.me/deeplab/).
+You can directly load and run the model on the edge using the browser or this Python SDK.

+### Object detection

+Detect objects with a pre-trained YOLOv8 model on images, videos, or even camera streams.

 ```python
 from abraia import detect